apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Calling programs

-apnscp provides a specialized library, [Util_Process](https://github.com/apisnetworks/util-process), for simplifying program execution.
+ApisCP provides a specialized library, [Util_Process](https://github.com/apisnetworks/util-process), for simplifying program execution.
 Arguments may be presented as sprintf arguments or by using name backreferences.
 You can even mix-and-match named and numeric backreferences (although highly discouraged and liable to result in 10,000v to the nipples!)

 ```php
 $ret = Util_Process::exec('echo %(one)s %(two)d %3$s', ['one' => 'one', 'two' => 2, 3]);